Losing Mathew Barzal could hurt Islanders in many ways

 Isles files

-C Brock Nelson had his career-high, 12-game point streak ended . . .
+C Brock Nelson had his career-high point streak ended at 12 games . . .
 LW Ross Johnston logged a season-high 13:28 on his 29th birthday as he played for the first time in 11 games . . .
 RW Simon Holmstrom had no shots in 12:37, also skating on the fourth line.
 “I would like to see more out of Simon,” Lambert said.